w3c/compute-pressure/README.md

 are classified as _soft_.
 That is, the quality of service degrades if the system is exercised beyond certain states, but does not lead to a total system failure.
 These _soft_ real-time applications greatly benefit from being able to adapt their workloads based on CPU consumption/pressure.

+If the use-cases is to adapt the user experience to the user system at hand, measuring the time to achieve certain tasks is an option, but web apps can also suffer from unusual high CPU pressure beyond the app's control.

-Web apps can also suffer from high CPU pressure beyond the apps control, which can result in a degraded interactivity experience.
-This can impact the time it takes for complex components to render and thus increase the response time to interactions, resulting in a degraded user experience.
-This can be mitigated by rendering simpler content or skeleton content in cases where the CPU pressure is high.
+As an example, external pressure can result in a degraded interactivity experience by making certain tasks take longer than usual. e.g, increasing the time it takes for complex components to render and thus increase the response time to interactions, resulting in a degraded user experience.
+This example can be mitigated by rendering simpler content or skeleton content in cases where the CPU pressure is high.

 Specifically, v1 aims to facilitate the following adaptation decisions for these use cases: